 - The Colosseum is often associated with the famous Roman Emperor, Julius Caesar.
 Oddly, he never visited the Colosseum despite this association.

-Colosseum vs. Roman Forum vs. Palatine Hill
+Roman Forum and Palatine Hill

-As you will notice below, when you visit the Colosseum, you will have access to some other sights depending on the ticket you purchase.
+As you will notice below, when you visit the Colosseum, you will have access to some other sights, depending on the ticket you purchase.
+The Colosseum ticket may also include the Roman Forum and Palatine Hill.
+Below is a summary of both of the additional sights.

 Roman Forum

-I was surprised at how massive the area was and how an organized government thrived so long ago when they barely thrive in modern times!
+The Roman Forum is an important and ancient government complex that held a regular forum that was vital to Roman history.
+I was surprised at how massive the area was and how an organized government thrived so long ago when it barely thrives in modern times!

-The Roman Forum was the most popular place in Rome for residents as they were able to see the elections, trials, and many social events held there.
+The Roman Forum was the most popular place in Rome for residents, as they were able to see the elections, trials, and many social events held there.

 Pay attention as you’re walking around because each sign will give insightful details about what each building was.